ravinrabbid/DonCon2040/README.md

 - The pads are made of 12mm thick multiplex boards.
 The outer diameter is ~42cm, the inner diameter is ~35cm.
 - Pads are mounted to another 20mm multiplex board with rubber dampeners.
 The backplates on the arcade drum seem to be thinner, but since those are sturdily mounted to the arcade machine, I figured some more mass couldn't hurt.
 - The rubber dampeners are 15mm of height and 20mm in diameter.
 The arcade drum seems to use tapered dampeners, but at least the tapered dampeners I could get my hands on felt too soft, so I went with straight ones.
-- For the drum skin I went with a 2mm natural rubber sheet covered by some canvas.
+- For the drum skin I tried with a 2mm natural rubber sheet covered by some canvas, which worked reasonably well but is pretty loud and has little rebound.
+I imported real arcade drum skins now, which work a lot better.

 ## Acknowledgements